Anomalous Delete Sequence: Ransomware Preparation & Data Destruction Risk

 What happens if this is abused

-• Ransomware begins permanently deleting files from a compromised user account before or alongside the encryption payload
+• Ransomware begins permanently deleting files from a compromised user account before or alongside the encryption payload, degrading recovery options

-• Attacker deletes evidence of their activity — logs, emails, shared files — before detection
+• Attacker deletes evidence of their activity — sent emails, accessed files, downloaded documents — before detection to reduce the forensic trail

-• Insider threat uses mass deletion to destroy business records or client data before departing
+• Insider threat uses mass deletion to destroy business records, client communications, or source code before departing or after a dispute

-• Version history overwritten or deleted alongside files, reducing recovery options
+• Version history overwritten or deleted alongside files using PowerShell or Graph API access, reducing or eliminating recovery options even from the recycle bin

 When this is expected or acceptable